 Maintaining Contact With Refugee Applicants And Updating Them

 Being in contact with the refugee applicant throughout the process allows sponsors to share information and updates with them.
-It also enables the sponsoring group and refugee applicant to keep the visa office and the CPO-W posted about any important changes.
+It also enables the sponsoring group and refugee applicant to keep the visa office and the ROC-O posted about any important changes.

-To ensure that the family unit remains intact, sponsors need to update and ensure that refugee applicants inform the visa office and CPO-W office about any changes in the family composition of the applicant.
+To ensure that the family unit remains intact, sponsors need to update and ensure that refugee applicants inform the visa office and ROC-O about any changes in the family composition of the applicant.
 Failure to declare changes such as a new baby or spouse on time can result in permanent separation of families.

 Ensuring Refugees Are Aware Of Their Interview And Appear For The Interview